Table of Contents

 What Should be a Reasonable Late Payment Fee?

 First, you’ll need to settle on an annual interest rate before you can compute a late charge.
 Interest rate calculations are easier if you divide the yearly rate by 12.
 As a reminder, this sum represents your monthly payment.
-The monthly late payment fees are calculated by multiplying the rate by the outstanding balance for that month.
+The monthly late payment fees are calculated by multiplying the rate by the outstanding minimum amount for that month.

 Here’s a case in point: